 As the group grew, it divided into two geographical subdivisions: Los Perrones Occidentales and Los Perrones Orientales.
 The former group controls the smuggling cocaine, arms, and migrants from western El Salvador overland into Guatemala.
 Los Perrones Orientales focus on bringing the cocaine in from South American via maritime routes, and send it over to their allies in western El Salvador or northward to Honduras.

 While the operated under the radar for many years, Los Perrones began to garner increased attention in the early 2000s, when several tons worth of cocaine shipments linked to the group were discovered in Nicaragua and Costa Rica.
-As a result of the increased attention, as well as infighting among different Perrones factions, many of the group’s original leaders --Daniel Quezada, Reynerio Flores, Juan Colorado, and Juan Natividad Luna-- have been captured.
-Indeed, the only heavyweight from the group’s formative days to avoid arrest is Luna.
+As a result of the increased attention, as well as infighting among different Perrones factions, many of the group’s original leaders -- Daniel Quezada, Reynerio Flores and Juan Colorado -- have been captured.
 Nonetheless, Los Perrones have regrouped, and remain a major force in the nation’s underworld.

 Rather than working to create Sicilian style dominance over the territories they control, Los Perrones, known locally as transportistas, are smugglers in the truest sense of the word.
 They are experts at moving merchandise through El Salvador and across the border into Honduras and Guatemala, for later transit to the Mexico and the United States.
 Typically, because of the small territory and underdeveloped airway system, they move drugs and other contraband through Central American via trucks.